How Autoimmune Disease Can Affect Your Hair & What to Do About It

-How Autoimmune Disease can affect your hair and what to do about it.
+How does my Autoimmune Disease Affect My Hair and what can I do about it?

 An autoimmune disease is a condition arising from an abnormal immune response to a functioning body part.
 With 20 years of experience behind the chair serving countless clients as a stylist and my own struggles after weight loss and an autoimmune diagnosis, I’ve seen, heard, and dealt with a lot of symptoms and side effects including hair loss.
 Here’s an overview of the topic and some tips and advice I’ve picked up along the way and through my own trial and error in creating CityGRL haircare.
 At least 80 types of autoimmune diseases have been identified, with some evidence suggesting that there may be more than 100 types.
 Nearly any body part can be involved.
 Common symptoms can be diverse and transient, ranging from mild to severe, and generally include low-grade fever and feeling tired.